 - “My father hurts my mother.”

-Of course, these examples do not cover all potential situations of conjugal violence, but they can provide strong evidence of abuse.
+Of course, these examples do not cover all potential situations of domestic violence, but they can provide strong evidence of abuse.

-If you have any doubts about your relationship, you can contact resources specialized in conjugal violence, such as SOS Violence Conjugale at 1-800-363-9010.
+If you have any doubts about your relationship, you can contact resources specialized in domestic violence, such as SOS Violence Conjugale at 1-800-363-9010.
 You can also refer to the Evaluate the relationship page.

 If your partner forces you to have sex, that is a form of sexual assault called marital rape.